Skip to content

 MCP Integration

-Connect your AI assistant (VS Code + GitHub Copilot, Claude Desktop) to query threat intelligence data directly.
-See the MCP Integration guide.
+Connect your AI assistant (VS Code + GitHub Copilot, Claude, Microsoft Copilot Studio) to query threat intelligence data directly from your working environment.
+See the MCP section.

 API